MoPHA/AMReXGpu/README.md

 # Examples of very basic AMReX GPU functionality

-**Note** features are demonstrated in the GPU implementation of the [strugepic library](https://github.com/MoPHA/strugepic)
+**Note** features are demonstrated in the GPU implementation of the [strugepic library](https://github.com/MoPHA/strugepic) Below are very smal example code snippets for the most common operation, see strugepic for more context.
+[toc]

+## Code snippets

 Following typdefs are used
 ```